richdmartin13/oneresume/content/_index.md

 how_it_works:
   enable: true
   block:
-  - subtitle: Primary Speciality
+  - subtitle: Your Story
     title: Your unique expertise in one place
     description: Protect your design vision and leave nothing up to interpretation with interaction recipes.
 Quickly share and access all your team members interactions by using libraries, ensuring consistency throughout the.
     image: images/online-resume.png
-  - subtitle: Secondary Speciality
+  - subtitle: Your Style
     title: Choose from a variety of templates
     description: From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
 Make mind-blowing of New interactions